Fauna v10 .NET/C# client driver (current)

 }

-You can also pass a query that produces a stream token directly to EventStreamAsync():
+You can also pass a query that produces an event source directly to EventStreamAsync():

 await foreach (var evt in stream)